 Gather the ingredients for our garbage bread recipe: bread flour, olive oil, yeast, salt, sugar, and water.

-3. Knead the dough on a floured surface for 10-15 minutes, until the dough is quite smooth and no longer sticky.
+- Knead the dough on a floured surface for 10-15 minutes, until the dough is quite smooth and no longer sticky.
 Use the windowpane test to check if the dough is kneaded enough.
-(See the recipe card below for an explanation of this technique.)
+(See the recipe card below for an explanation of this technique.) (image 3)

-4. Let the dough for garbage bread rise until at least doubled in size, about 1 hour.
+- Let the dough for garbage bread rise until at least doubled in size, about 1 hour. (image 4)

-5. Punch down the dough and roll it out to a large rectangle.
+- Punch down the dough and roll it out to a large rectangle.
 Spread the tomato sauce on top, leaving a border of one or two inches.
-Sprinkle with black pepper and Italian seasoning if desired.
+Sprinkle with seasonings and basil, then top with grated cheese and pepperoni. (image 5)

-6. Roll up from the long edge and pinch the seam and ends to seal.
-Place the garbage bread roll on a parchment-lined cookie sheet, trimming off the excess paper.
-Cover the dough with plastic wrap and let it rise until springy to the touch, about 40 minutes.
+- Roll up from the long edge and pinch the seam and ends to seal.
+Place the garbage bread roll on a parchment-lined cookie sheet.
+Cover the dough with plastic wrap and let it rise until springy to the touch, about 40 minutes. (image 6)

-8. Slice and serve the garbage bread and enjoy!
+- Slice and serve the garbage bread and enjoy! (image 8)

 Recipe FAQs